mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 tags=["rust", "dev", "lychee", "async"]
 +++

-After I published [Five Years of Trying to Add Recursion to lychee](@/2026/lychee-recursion/index.md), the most common reply I got was a very fair question:
+After we published [Five Years of Trying to Add Recursion to lychee](@/2026/lychee-recursion/index.md), the most common reply we got was a very fair question:

 > If recursion is so hard, how do *other* link checkers do it?
 Plenty of them already crawl websites!

-The key takeaway is: **they didn't find a clever trick we missed.** They were built as crawlers from the very first commit, and I initially built lychee as a stream.
+The key takeaway is: **they didn't find a clever trick we missed.** They were built as crawlers from the very first commit, and we initially built lychee as a stream.

-I went and read the source of the recursive checkers we list in [lychee's README](https://github.com/lycheeverse/lychee#features): [muffet](https://github.com/raviqqe/muffet) (Go), [LinkChecker](https://github.com/linkchecker/linkchecker) (Python), [linkinator](https://github.com/JustinBeckwith/linkinator) (TypeScript), and [broken-link-checker](https://github.com/stevenvachon/broken-link-checker) (JavaScript).
+We went and read the source of the recursive checkers we list in [lychee's README](https://github.com/lycheeverse/lychee#features): [muffet](https://github.com/raviqqe/muffet) (Go), [LinkChecker](https://github.com/linkchecker/linkchecker) (Python), [linkinator](https://github.com/JustinBeckwith/linkinator) (TypeScript), and [broken-link-checker](https://github.com/stevenvachon/broken-link-checker) (JavaScript).
 This post is a teardown of how each one actually handles recursion, what it costs them, and what it means for lychee.

 If you haven't read the [first post](@/2026/lychee-recursion/index.md), the summary is that lychee was architected as a one-shot, unidirectional pipeline (`inputs → extract → check → output`).
 Recursion needs a *cycle* (responses create new inputs), and cycles in an async, channel-based pipeline are where the [dragons live](@/2026/lychee-recursion/index.md). 🐲 Five years and four attempts later, the pieces we'll need to do it properly only *just* landed.

 ## DAGs vs. cycles

-Every recursive checker I looked at is built from the same three parts:
+Every recursive checker we looked at is built from the same three parts:

 1. A mutable work queue (let's call it "frontier"), not a fixed input stream.
 Discovered URLs go back into the same queue they came from.
 2. A visited set that's updated at enqueue time (before the request completes), so two pages discovering the same link can't both submit it.